HsiangHung/Machine_Learning_Note/Feature_Engineering/README.md

 ### 5. Feature Selection By Machine Learning

-Finding out the coefficients with respect to features using logistic regression or with L1 regularization.
+Finding out the coefficients with respect to features using logistic regression or with `L1 regularization` (Lasso).
 Remove those features which have low coefficients.